MarkRoddy/replgpt/README.md

-Certainly!
-Here’s a full README.md that you can include with your package.

 # replgpt

-`replgpt` is an interactive Python REPL enhanced with OpenAI's GPT model for intelligent assistance.
-This tool allows you to execute Python commands while also receiving guidance and suggestions from a GPT-based assistant.
+`replgpt` is an interactive Python REPL enhanced with OpenAI's GPT models for intelligent assistance.
+This tool allows you to interleave Python commands and prompting for code generation and guidance from a GPT-based assistant.

 ## Features

 - **Standard Python REPL**: Execute Python commands directly in the REPL.
+Code you write and it's results will be automatically added to your chat context.
-- **GPT-Enhanced Responses**: Enter natural language commands to receive helpful responses from OpenAI's GPT model.
+- **GPT-Enhanced Responses**: Enter natural language commands to generate code and receive helpful responses from OpenAI's GPT model.
-- **File Context**: Load file contents into context so the assistant can reference them.
+- **File Context**: Load files into context so your assistant can reference them.
-- **Flexible JSON Mode**: Option to toggle JSON mode for structured responses, where the assistant can provide executable code suggestions.

 ## Installation